Alok Goel at BHIVE Workspace | Are you wondering if you are on the right path with your startup? Are you seeing a sudden uprise of competition?

 What are you building?

 I find startups building roughly one of three types of products – Business, Product or Hack.
 Let’s see how to identify which bucket you belong to and what to do about it.
+Alok Goel explains.

 - Is your business defensible?
 This is one thing that is most underrated in entrepreneurial setups.
 Any guy trying to replicate your business must be forced to spend either 10X more money or 10X more time than what you have spent.
-This is why network effect is the most beautiful way to build defensible business today.
+This is why the network effect is the most beautiful way to build defensible business today.
 If this is not true, then you would always find yourself fighting with a strong competitor.

 - Are you building a faster horse to compete with a car?
 Every few years a new paradigm emerges and creates new winners in an otherwise already existing market.
 People who get stuck with past baggage and don’t move to a new paradigm generally become redundant.
 For example, businesses that are trying to build SMS solutions in 2009 by arguing that the world is still largely on feature phones are no longer alive.

-- Are you over dependent on another organisation for sales/distribution?
+- Are you over-dependent on another organization for sales/distribution?
 Quite often I meet entrepreneurs who win one large partnership (often with an established company) and assume that this partnership will make them big.
 Only later do they find out that they are either not big enough for this partner or this partner starts treating them as competition.
 Most new-age lending companies are trying to partner with our four e-commerce platforms.
 And I can’t imagine a reason why e-commerce giants would allow any lending company to become big on their shoulders.